-- Easy walking in the La Garrotxa foothills of the Spanish Pyrenees
+- Rewarding walking in the La Garrotxa foothills of the Spanish Pyrenees

 - Explore the rocky crags, gorges and tiny mountain hamlets of 'Alta Garrotxa'